Two Blue Dyes with Very Different Trajectories

 Safety Profile Comparison

 At supplemental doses, methylene blue has a well-documented safety profile built over more than a century of clinical use.
 Common effects include blue-green discoloration of urine (harmless and expected) and mild nausea during the first few days.
-The primary safety concern is its interaction with serotonergic medications. . . because of its MAO-inhibiting activity, methylene blue should not be combined with SSRIs, SNRIs, or other serotonergic drugs without medical supervision.
+The primary safety concern is its interaction with serotonergic medications — because of its MAO-inhibiting activity, methylene blue should not be combined with SSRIs, SNRIs, or other serotonergic drugs without medical supervision.
 Our drug interaction guide provides a full list.

 This safety disparity is perhaps the most important distinction between the two compounds.
 Methylene blue at low doses is generally considered safe for oral consumption in healthy adults (excluding those with G6PD deficiency).
 Gentian violet is not recommended for oral use at all, and even its topical applications are increasingly scrutinised.

-Absorption rate and Absorption
+Absorption and Bioavailability

-Oral methylene blue is readily absorbed from the gastrointestinal tract, reaching peak plasma strengths within one to two hours.
+Oral methylene blue is readily absorbed from the gastrointestinal tract, reaching peak plasma concentrations within one to two hours.
 It crosses the blood-brain barrier, which is critical to its cognitive and brain-protective effects.
 Its half-life is about five to six hours, supporting once- or twice-daily dosing.

 For anyone interested in how methylene blue absorption differs between liquid and capsule formats, our absorption rate comparison covers the data.